middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/5af4cadb-61bc-46b4-9ae3-87ad9485c4c9"
-       label="Crashaw letter MT-19-ILL-F-F12-3">
+       label="<emp>Crashaw letter MT-19-ILL-F-F12-3</emp>">

 ## 23 Learning the Law and Verbal Skills
 Learning the law in the early modern period was a complicated process, but one that relied heavily on verbal training, played out in mock trial learning exercises such as moots and case-putting.
 “Members of the Inns underwent communal exercises that tested law students' abilities beyond the memorisation of the common law, and the cut and thrust of legal argument also tested students’ skills in invention, argument, and reply”. – Blessin Adams
 <br><br>
-In an important book on Law as Performance, Julie Stone Peters has shown that legal training at the Inns, especially mooting, taught aspiring lawyers “not just in how to be a lawyer but how to look like one”.
+In an important book on <cite>Law as Performance</cite>, Julie Stone Peters has shown that legal training at the Inns, especially mooting, taught aspiring lawyers “not just in how to be a lawyer but how to look like one”.
 In the moots, members of the Inns took on roles as advocates, clients, and judges, and, in this way, the legal exercises fostered practices of “impersonation, dissimulation, and make believe”, all of which helped to shape “their identity as lawyers” as well as their sense of “the profession of law”. – Jessica Winston
 <br><br>
 Learning oratory and rhetorical skills came first from the Innsmen’s university education, and even their grammar school training.
 Many grammar school masters used theatre techniques to train performance skills to their students.
 Robert Ashley acted in comedies as a young schoolboy, and was also taught to read Cicero, Quintilian, Seneca, and Ovid.
 He, like his Innsmen contemporaries, regularly participated in ‘disputations’ while at Oxford, honing his argumentative skills.
 <br><br>